Skip to Content

 And if you want to stay longer, you can do a visa run to a neighboring country like Belize or Guatemala and get another six months on arrival when you come back.

-Mexican immigration has cracked down on this in the last year, and many travelers flying into Mexico city are reporting getting 90 days or less.
+Mexican immigration has cracked down on this in recent years, and many travelers flying into Mexico City are reporting getting 90 days or less.
 However, most people who fly directly into Puerto Vallarta still get 180 days.

-If you are interested in living in Mexico for more than six months without worrying about doing visa runs, you can apply for the Mexico Temporary Resident Visa.
+If you are interested in living in Mexico for more than six months without worrying about doing visa runs, you can apply for the Mexico Temporary Resident Visa which I now have.

 The visa is initially approved for one year and can be renewed for another 1 to 3 years to a maximum of 4.